Skid-prevention tips to help keep you, your cargo and other drivers safe.

 • Adjust your speed to the surface conditions and curvatures of the road.

-• Do not over-brake.
+• Use the brake-limiting valve correctly.
+Do not over-brake.

 • Do not suddenly downshift.